AMDHAAROON/Tourism-website/README.md

 # 🌍 Tourism Website

 ## About
 This is a tourism website project built using HTML, Tailwind CSS, and JavaScript.
-The website aims to provide users with information about various tourist destinations, travel tips, and booking options. 🏖️✈️
+The website aims to provide users with information about various tourist destinations, travel tips, and booking options 🏖️✈️ and it is currently in development

 ## Features
 - **Responsive Design**: The website is fully responsive and works on all devices. 📱💻